prazg/brain_trials_finder/README.md

 ## The web page

-Open `docs/index.html` locally or visit the published site.
 It loads with a glioblastoma / United Kingdom search already run, so there is something on screen immediately.

 - **Diagnosis** picks a synonym set (Glioblastoma also searches GBM, glioblastoma